Meet the Cast & Crew

 ANDREA BOUCK (Costume Designer)

-Andrea Bouck is a recent MFA graduate in costume design from the University of Illinois at Urbana-Champaign.
-She came to Milwaukee to pursue her career in the theatre and now manages the Costume Shop at First Stage Children's Theatre in addition to designing costumes for other area theaters.
-Before coming to Wisconsin she designed costumes for Barksdale Theatre and Theatre IV in Richmond, Virginia.
+Andrea Bouck is an MFA graduate in costume design from the University of Illinois at Urbana-Champaign.
+She has previously managed the costume shop at First Stage Children's Theatre and now works as crafts master for the Milwaukee Repertory Theatre.
+Before coming to Wisconsin she designed costumes for Barksdale Theatre and Theatre IV in Richmond, Va.
 Andrea also works in the Crafts shop at American Players Theatre during the summer months.

 Kohl's Wild Theater credits include: